+B State of the Art

 There is a growing interest in Community Solar as the costs of the system can be shared among those involved and there is a greater self-consumption rate if complementary loads are connected in the system.
 However, collective decision making to adopt PV in the first place is more difficult.
 This is because many entities are involved, and each has their own interests, restrictions and economic considerations/outlook.

 A paper by Muaafa et.
 Al [2] used Agent-based modelling (ABM) to study whether the adoption of PV (only individually, not collectively) in the US cities of Cambridge and Lancaster triggers a utility death spiral, including peer/neighbour effects.
 ABM represents the interaction of individuals (or, autonomous decision-making entities, called agents) with each other and the environment based on sets of rules.
 These rules can also be framed to simulate collective behaviour, which can be used to model how communities will decide and adopt PV.
 ABM is often used to model the diffusion of new technologies and is a great tool to use to model a heterogenous population mix and their decision making.
 [7]

 In Switzerland, the energy policy [1] is such that smaller PV systems (<30 kW) get a one-time remuneration but PV systems larger than 30 kW can only accept Feed-in Tariffs.
-Considering that the Feed-in Tariffs are subject to change over the course of 20 years (and people cannot estimate them well enough) and the ‘Time value of Money’ [8], it will make people more likely to go for a PV system lesser than 30 kW in size (both individually or collectively as a community).
+Considering that the Feed-in Tariffs are subject to change over the course of 20 years (and people cannot estimate them well enough) and the ‘Time value of Money’ [8], it will make people more likely to go for a PV system less than 30 kW in size (both individually or collectively as a community).
 Hence, my hypothesis is:

 Under current policy conditions in Zurich, PV system sizes of less than 30 kW will be preferred (hence more individual PV systems) – and it is expected that even if communities are formed for shared community PV, a majority of their system sizes will be less than 30kW.

 To test this hypothesis, this thesis aims to combine the open-source Python based ABM developed by Muaafa et.
 Al [2] with work done by master student Sabine Python at the Chair of iA (energy models of Zurich Wiedikon using the CEA tool).
 Running the model over a period of 20 years under a variety of scenarios (different utility electricity pricing schemes, government policies, mix of different building types and PV ownership options) will show us differences in PV adoption (based on system size, location) between individuals and communities, and electricity prices for the region of Zurich Alt-Wiedikon in the coming two decades.
-The results of such model runs can be used to make specific policy recommendations to encourage greater PV adoption for individuals or communities, while keeping the threat of a utility death spiral at minimum.
+The results of such simulations can be used to make specific policy recommendations to encourage greater PV adoption for individuals or communities, while keeping the threat of a utility death spiral at minimum.

-B Goals
+C Goals

 The goal of the thesis is to compare individual PV adoption with community PV adoption under different policy/price/PV system ownership scenarios and investigate the potential of a utility death spiral in Zurich; and suggest policy recommendations/adaptions for the greatest amount of PV penetration in the urban landscape of Zurich.

-C Methodology
+D Methodology

-Combining data from Sabine’s Zurich Alt-Wiedikon energy models with the existing ABM model by Muaafa et. al [2].
-Please refer Figure 1 for a schematic.
+Combine output data from the Alt-Wiedikon energy model with the existing ABM model by Muaafa et. al [2].
+Figure 1 outlines the input and output parameters required to combine the two models.